Decrease Stress and Bond with Your Dog Through Training

 Your Dog Knows What to Expect

-Cooperative care training gives your dog a way to have some control over what is being done in order to get a routine procedure/exam performed.2 She knows what to expect and can say no by getting off her mat, not taking a treat, or not performing a skill.4
+Cooperative care training gives your dog some control over what is being done in order to get a routine procedure/exam performed.2 She knows what to expect and can say no by getting off her mat, not taking a treat, or not performing a skill.4

 For dogs who just straight up don’t like to be handled by strangers, practice using a muzzle at home.
 This is also a great skill for all dogs, as any dog can bite when in pain.